privacygmail cleanupemail security

 • Use tools with transparent subscription pricing

-• Choose tools that explicitly prohibit data selling
+• Pick tools that explicitly ban data selling

 MailMop's protection: